 Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

-Air conditioners are usually installed on concrete pads.
+Air conditioners are typically installed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+This can cause malfunctions and even premature replacement.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 Your air conditioner’s compressor is an important component.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor releases heat under pressure, the refrigerant becomes liquid again.